 The first step in estate administration is choosing a person to be the administrator or executor of the estate for an individual before the estate holder dies.
 Another name you might hear tossed around for the person selected to take care of the estate is called a personal representative.

 The probate court oversees the entire process, which can last varying amounts of time depending on the size and complexity of the deceased’s estate.
-Probate is the process of managing the estate of someone who has passed and all the beneficiaries identified in their will.
+Probate is the process of managing the estate of someone who has passed and all the beneficiaries identified in an individual’s will.
 All estates, however, do not have to go through probate.

 The practice of probate is a legal process that involves proving to the court that the will is legally valid and ensures that all relevant parties have been duly notified of a death and are present for settling the estate.
 Probate is the primary way the courts assure that an estate is processed correctly.
 Fraud prevention is another reason for this process.
 Ultimately, it is in place to protect the heirs and the estate.